 Keeping your data integration applications in order during their lifecycle is straightforward with OCI Data Integration, generally development starts and projects get created containing your integration tasks, these are published into applications (the publish step is done by creating a patch containing tasks to be published and the result is published objects) and development tests run (see this blog on that process).
-For more formal testing a separate test application can be created based on your development application — this can be in the same workspace or separate workspace as development.
+For more formal testing a separate test application can be created based on your development application — this can be in the same workspace or separate workspace as development (it can also be in a different tenancy entirely — application developed/tested in one tenancy and published into a production tenancy).
 In this application you can map the data assets to your test data assets, or use parameters in parameterized tasks to accomplish this (this is the best practice for doing this) or reuse the development ones if its in the same workspace.
 Any changes in the development application can be kept in sync, this can then be copied to production by again creating a production application and then mapping the data assets, synchronizing content and so on (rinse and repeat).
 The image below illustrates that flow.

 Let’s look at this in action.
 Below we see our development project we will use in this illustration, we can select the tasks to publish and click on “Publish to Application”.